yoonmoonsick/dnd2024/README.md

 ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/ClassIcons/2_hotbar_140/WhiteHat.png?raw=true)

 > Some Gunslingers live by a code and expect others to do the same.
-These Gunslingers, known as White Hats, sometimes serve as officers of the law but never hesitate to do what’s right when the law says otherwise.
-Despite their affinity for deadly weapons, White Hats prefer to keep their friends safe and subdue their enemies nonviolently—a preference their enemies don’t often oblige.
+These Gunslingers, known as White Hats, sometimes serve as officers of the law but never hesitate to do what's right when the law says otherwise.
+Despite their affinity for deadly weapons, White Hats prefer to keep their friends safe and subdue their enemies nonviolently—a preference their enemies don't often oblige.

 - Level 3: Lay Down the Law ![](https://github.com/yoonmoonsick/dnd2024/blob/master/%EC%95%84%EC%9D%B4%EC%BD%98/Skills/4_Readme_48/Gunslinger_LayDowntheLaw.png?raw=true)
   - You can take a Bonus Action and expend one Risk Die to keep an eye out for dangers that threaten your companions.
 Choose an ally that you can see within 60 feet of you.
 That ally gains Temporary Hit Points equal to the number rolled on the Risk Die.
 Until the start of your next turn, if the ally is hit by an attack, you can take a Reaction to make a ranged attack using a weapon against the attacker.